samwel-gachiri/ada_app/README.md

 ## Overview

 This application is a conversational AI assistant named Ada, built with a Python backend (Flask, SocketIO, Google Gemini) and a React frontend.
 It supports text input, client-side speech-to-text (Web Speech API), text-to-speech (ElevenLabs), webcam video frame processing, and integrates with external APIs for weather (python_weather), maps/directions (googlemaps), and web search (googlesearch-python, aiohttp, BeautifulSoup).
 Communication between the frontend and backend happens in real-time using WebSockets (SocketIO).
-(FOR MORE DETAILED ON BACKEND REFERENCE THE ADA REPO "https://github.com/Nlouis38/ada")

 ## How it Works

-1.  **Backend (`app.py`, `ADA_Online.py`):**
+1.  **Backend (`backend/app.py`, `backend/ADA_Online.py`):**

     - A Flask server manages HTTP requests and SocketIO connections.
     - SocketIO handles real-time bidirectional communication with the React frontend.